ssep1ol/bash-scripts/README.md

 # bash-scripts
- A collection of simple bash scripts, useful in server administration
+ A collection of simple bash scripts, useful mostly in a Debian (or Debian-like) server administration